 However, in some situations, image annotation is essential:

-• Restricted Data: While there is plenty of data available on the internet, some image data requires a license agreement and its use may be restricted for the development of commercial computer vision products.
+- Restricted Data: While there is plenty of data available on the internet, some image data requires a license agreement and its use may be restricted for the development of commercial computer vision products.
 In some areas such as medical imaging, manual data annotation generally comes with privacy concerns, when sensitive visuals (faces, identifiable attributes, etc.) are involved.
-Another challenge is the use of images that contains a companies’ intellectual property.
+Another challenge is the use of images that contain a company’s intellectual property.

 While dealing with a large amount of data, a trained workforce will be required to annotate the images.
 Companies use their own data scientists to label images, but more complex, real-world projects often require hiring an AI video annotation service provider.